 ‘This product/service isn’t as good as [insert comparable product/service].’

-Why should FAQs be included on my website?
+Why should FAQs be included on my website or sales page?

 FAQs, or frequently asked questions, are an effective technique for overcoming objections and educating prospective buyers on how they ought to be thinking about your product or service.